hukilau17/bluez/README.md

 # Bluez Discord bot

 Recently, several high-profile music bots have been forced to go offline.
-Bluez bot (coded by Matthew Kroesche) is an open source, personal use alternative to these bots.
+Bluez bot is an open source, personal use alternative to these bots.
 It is coded in Python and uses Youtube-DL to stream music off of various places on the internet.
 It has a rich array of features, and its interface is designed to reverse engineer the behavior of a previously existing discord bot that was taken offline in September 2021 as precisely as possible.
 With that being said, there are a couple of things to note: